LIFE ON CAMPUS

 As students are in training for church ministry and leadership, and since weekend services are a focal point of church life, attendance and ministry in weekend church services are a central part of the College curriculum.
 These form an integral part of the Leadership subjects at all levels.

-If you are new to Sydney, you are expected to make Hillsong Church (either City or Hills) your home church.
+If you are new to Sydney or Phoenix, you are expected to make Hillsong Church your home church.
 For those who attend Hillsong Church whilst a student at College, there are three criteria you need to fulfil to meet your course requirements in this area.

 Criteria 1 – Be present in services from two Weekend Options each weekend.

 At Hillsong Church our weekend services are grouped into three broad Weekend Service Options – Saturday Night, Sunday Morning and Sunday Night.
 There are multiple service options available, please check the website for service time updates.

 To meet this criteria you must be present (serving or attending) for at least one service from at least two Weekend Service Options.

 Criteria 2 – Serve in two individual Weekend Services each weekend.

 Whilst fulfilling the first criteria, you also need to serve in two individual services over the weekend.
 Serving in a leadership role with Youth on a Friday or Wednesday night is acceptable.
 Weekend services are found on the church website.

 Hills services times can be found at: http://hillsong.com/hills

 City service times can be found at: http://hillsong.com/city